mskec/cookbook.mskec.com/recipes/peru-lomo-saltado.md

 ## Instructions
 ### Preparation
 * cut meat into strips and then cubes, 3-5cm long
+  * season with salt, pepper, a little of cumin, and lime juice
 * cut onion in small slices
-* cut tomato in small slices, remove seeds
+* cut tomato in small slices, optionally remove seeds
 * cut chilli into small cubes
+* combine aji amarillo paste, soy sauce, and minced garlic

 ### Rice
 * Add rice, 200ml of water to a small cooking pot